pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 .. note::

-  Utilising lower-precision optimizers as a memory-saving technique works best when using an optimizer which maintain a state of gradient statistics.
+  Utilising lower-precision optimizers as a memory-saving technique works best when using an optimizer which maintains a state of gradient statistics.
 As an alternative, you could try a stateless optimizer such as `stochastic gradient descent <https://pytorch.org/docs/stable/generated/torch.optim.SGD.html>`_ without momentum, which doesn't require any additional memory usage, and may result in lower memory usage than a low-precision "stateful" optimizer.
 This concept is also important in :ref:`fusing the optimizer step